We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The good news is that many cases of dandruff can be treated effectively with over-the-counter shampoos and other lifestyle measures.

 That being said, dandruff isn’t the only reason you may have an itchy scalp.
 If your dandruff is particularly stubborn or itchy, you may have psoriasis, eczema, or a true fungal infection.
 Your doctor can help.

 If your itch isn’t letting up or your scalp becomes red or swollen, make an appointment with your doctor.
 Check in as well if shampoos don’t help, redness and flaking spreads to your face or other areas on the body, you see lice or nits in your hair, or the itching starts to interfere with your everyday life.

 While dandruff can be annoying and embarrassing at times, it usually doesn’t indicate a more serious health issue.
 The itching and flaking often respond well to OTC shampoos and treatments.
 Keep trying different brands and types until you find something that works for you.

-Just in case You may also want to see your doctor to rule out these skin conditions:
+You may also want to see your doctor to rule out these skin conditions:

 - tinea capitis